- Developers

 Gboard.

 You can use development tools and frameworks that can expedite the development of emoji mobile apps.
-Furthermore, you can use popular MBaaS platforms to make an emoji app project a bit easier.
-You still need experienced developers to build a market-leading emoji keyboard app though.
+Furthermore, you can use popular MBaaS platforms to make an emoji app project easier.
+However, you need experienced developers to build a market-leading emoji keyboard app.

 Alexey Semeney